Always alert: How Indian Army was set to hit Pakistan

 General Bipin Rawat, at a closed door interaction with a group of retiring Army officials on Monday, said the force was combat ready for any hostilities from Pakistan Army after the Balakot strikes, the sources said.

-Explaining General Rawat's comments, a military official said what the Army chief meant was that Indian Army was ready to take the battle into Pakistan.
+Explaining General Rawat's comments, a military official said what the Army chief meant was that the Indian Army was ready to take the battle into Pakistan.